-- Average1-6: Each Moving average displayed on the chart is referred to as an Average.
-You may have up to 6 different averages displayed at once on the screen. - Period: To specify the number of days used in calculating the moving average simply click on the box, highlight the current number and type in a new value. - Type: Choose from simple, linearly weighted and exponentially smoothed calculations.
-Click on the drop down menu to specify the type. - Data: The average can be based on four values: Open, High, Low or Close.
+- Average1-6: Each Moving Average displayed on the Chart is referred to as an average.
+You may have up to 6 different averages displayed at once on the screen. - Period and Displacement: Define the period interval for the Bollinger Band and Displacement.
+To add displacement in the period box, type the period value first followed by a comma and then the displacement value.
+(Example: 10, 20) - Type: Choose from Simple, Linearly Weighted and Exponentially Smoothed calculations.
+Click on the drop down menu to specify the type. - 4.
+Data: The average can be based on four values: Open, High, Low, or Close.
 Click on the drop down menu and select the data value. - 5.
 Style & Color: Average lines can be displayed as solid, dashed, or dotted lines.
-Click on the drop down menu to specify the type of Line Style.
-Also, change the color of the line by clicking on the color box for the line ands elect a new color from the Color Palette.
+Click on the drop down menu to specify the type of line style.
+Also, change the color of the line by clicking on the color box for the line ands elect a new color from the Color Palette. - Check this box to Display the Moving Average Lines.
+Only the lines checked above will show on the chart. - 7.
+Click on "Apply to Active Charts" if you would like to see your selected settings on all the charts you have open.
+Click on "Restore Factory Defaults" if you would like to restore original software settings.

-- Check this box to Display the Moving Average Lines.
-Only the lines checked above will show on the chart. - Click on Apply to active charts if you would like to see your selected settings on all the charts you have open.
-Click on Restore Factory Defaults if you would like to restore original software settings. - 8.
-Help: Information from the Manual has been integrated into the software.
-When clicking on the Help button and you will get specific documentation based on the location of the button.
-You may also press F1 on your keyboard.
+Help: Information from the manual has been integrated into the software.
+When clicking on the "Help" button you will get specific documentation based on the location of the button.
+You may also press F1 on your keyboard to access this information.